 1993: named on the Sport Australia Hall of Fame Honour Roll contribution to Australian Sport category for his role in obtaining approval for Sydney as the venue for the 2000 Olympic Games

 1995: Appointed an Officer of the Order of Australia in recognition of service to the advancement of sport and the Olympic movement

-In 2006 Coates was appointed as a Companion in the General Division of the Order of Australia (AC) for service to the development of sport nationally and internationally through the Olympic movement promoting the well being of youth and values of tolerance, understanding, peace and mutual respect between peoples of the world.
+2006: Appointed a Companion of the Order of Australia for service to the development of sport nationally and internationally through the Olympic movement promoting the well-being of youth and values of tolerance, understanding, peace and mutual respect between peoples of the world.